When choosing to purchase a computer for your personal use, it is important to consider

 Purchasing Software - Microsoft Office

 Microsoft Office is included free of charge as part of Office365.
-Students can install the software by downloading it from their Pomona MyMail accounts.
+The software can be installed by downloading it from Pomona Office365.

 Other Educational Discounts – OnTheHub

 OntheHub offers other software discounts, including Microsoft Windows for personal use.

 Last but not least, there are many discounts for software titles that you can find at Huntley Bookstore.
 If you can't find what you need at OnTheHub, give Huntley Bookstore a call at (909) 607-1502 or drop by to visit them at 175 E. 8th Street.

 Windows 10 includes Windows Defender, an anti-malware software, as part of its operating system.
 You can turn on Windows Defender by going to Start > Settings > Update & Security > Windows Defender.